-Robber Fly – Highly Adapted or Designed?
+Robber Fly – Highly Adapted By Evolution, or Designed By God?

 The robber fly is a powerfully built, bristly fly with a short, stout proboscis enclosing the sharp, sucking hypopharynx.
 The name “robber fly” reflects its notoriously aggressive predatory habits; it feeds mainly or exclusively on other insects and as a rule it waits in ambush and catches its prey in flight.